Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: ``Cheap lunches''

 where $-\ln P(m) = O(\ln M)$ if the mixtures have similar probability, while the reverse $D_{\text{KL}}(Q||P_m)$ can be arbitrarily large.
 In our context, we can speak of a good alternative code $Q$ for $P$ if $D_{\text{KL}}(P||Q) = O(\ln N)$, since in this case the encoding ``penalty'' of using $Q$ instead of $P$ will be much smaller than the optimal $\Sigma_P$, which tends to scale as $O(N\ln N)$.
 Therefore, in the uniform case $P(m)=1/M$, the general mixture will provide a good description for any of its components even if their number $M$ grows as any polynomial in $N$.

-Since the intrinsic models behind modularity maximization and Infomap amount to particular parametrizations of the SBM, we can therefore posit that a more general mixture will have a superior performance in most cases, while still performing very well for instances that are optimal for these more specialized algorithms.
+Since the intrinsic model behind modularity maximization amounts to a particular parametrization of the SBM, we can therefore posit that a more general mixture will have a superior performance in most cases, while still performing very well for instances that are optimal for modularity maximization.
 Here we review one such mixture, the nested stochastic block model (NSBM)~\cite{peixoto_hierarchical_2014,peixoto_nonparametric_2017}, and demonstrate that it indeed possesses this property.